Battle of Monett's Ferry

-The Battle of Monett's Ferry or Monett's Bluff (23 April 1864) saw a Confederate States Army force led by Brigadier General Hamilton P. Bee attempt to block a numerically superior Union Army column under Brigadier General William H. Emory during the Red River Campaign of the American Civil War.
+The Battle of Monett's Ferry or Monett's Bluff (April 23, 1864) saw a Confederate States Army force led by Brigadier General Hamilton P. Bee attempt to block a numerically superior Union Army column that was commanded by Brigadier General William H. Emory during the Red River Campaign of the American Civil War.
 Confederate commander Major General Richard Taylor set a trap for the retreating army of Major General Nathaniel P. Banks near the junction of the Cane River with the Red River.
 Taylor assigned Bee's troops to plug up the only outlet from the trap while Taylor's other forces closed in from the rear and sides.

-Emory responded by sending a brigade to cross the river upstream and turn Bee's right flank.
-After some fighting, Bee ordered a retreat, fearing that his troops were about to be surrounded.
+Emory responded by sending an infantry brigade to cross the river upstream and turn Bee's left flank.
+During the battle, Bee ordered a retreat, fearing that his troops were about to be surrounded.
 This allowed Banks' army to escape the trap and reach temporary safety at Alexandria, Louisiana.
 Taylor was so disappointed that he relieved Bee from command, despite the fact that Bee's subordinates agreed with his decision to withdraw.
-However, the campaign was not yet over.